Canadian Housing Market Report

 Note: Sales are seasonally adjusted

-The large gain in home sales follows successive Bank of Canada rate cuts in June, July, and September 2024.
-A 0.5% jumbo rate cut that occurred in late October 2024 will further help fuel buyer activity.
+The large gain in home sales follows successive Bank of Canada rate cuts in June, July, September, and October 2024.
+Another jumbo 0.50% rate cut that occurred in December 2024 will further help fuel buyer activity.
 That’s because the Bank of Canada's easing measures, aimed at stimulating economic growth, have reduced borrowing costs and lowered mortgage rates, drawing more buyers into the market.

 ---|---|---|---|